neuefische/web-exercises/sessions/react-state/journal-app-favorite-button/README.md

-# React State: Favorite Button
+# React State: Journal App Favorite Button

 Now that you've setup your React Journal Project, it's time to include its most important feature: a button that allows you to favorite an entry.